tcartwright/tcdbtools/README.md

 * [Get-DBInClauseParams](/docs/Get-DBInClauseParams.md) : Can be used to create a set of parameters that can be used with an IN clause.
 * [Get-DBInClauseString](/docs/Get-DBInClauseString.md) : Creates the string representation of the parameters that can be used with an IN clause.

+### Additional Miscellaneous Functions
+* Write-InformationColorized : Writes to the information stream, but applies colors of your choice.
+Similar to Write-Host.
+* ConvertTo-Markdown : Converts an array of objects to a markdown string.
+* Invoke-Telnet : Allows for telnet connections, and telnet commands to be sent to a server.
+Can be used to test sql server connectivity.

 [def]: https://www.powershellgallery.com/packages/tcdbtools